Wars are terrifying - however they can be releasing as well!

 The society Grænseforeningen was established in 1920 to support Danishness on both sides of the border.
 In 2020, they celebrate their 100-year establishment with a new website, a book on the society and their work as well as a quiz-game named “Lige til grænsen”.

 The re-unionification will be marked and celebrated in 2020, with new exhibitions at the Museum at Sønderborg Castle and Dybbøl Mill as well as events throughout the municipality of Sønderborg Kommune.
-One of the big events is the Royal run on Whit-Monday, when 17.000 participants join Crown prince Frederik on the run through Sønderborg.
-The final big event will be the national festival on Dybbøl Banke on July 11 2020, which you can wind up by watching the fine tattoo-show at Sønderborg Castle in addition to our tilting-at-the-ring festival in Sønderborg.
+One of the big events is the Royal Run on 6 September, when more than 17.000 participants join Crown prince Frederik on the run through Sønderborg.
+The final big event will be the national festival on Dybbøl Banke midst June 2021.

 The programme of the celebration land wide will be announced January 10 2020 on the website Genforeningen2020.dk and you can already see some of the events in our municipality on the website Sonderborg.dk